Information for medical care cost and the amount of benefits provision

 Medical care costs for treatment of sickness or injury are uniform at all hospitals in Japan, based on the standards established by the Japanese government as Medical Fees.
 However, if you show your health insurance card, the only amount you pay at the hospital is the copayment.
 This can make it difficult to understand the actual amount of the medical care costs.

-For this reason, the Health Insurance Association prepares and distributes to members “medical care cost information” showing details such as the amount of medical care costs you paid and the benefits paid by the Society.
+For this reason, the Health Insurance Association prepares and distributes to members “medical care cost information” showing details such as the amount of medical care costs you paid and the benefits paid by the Association.

 Starting with income tax returns filed for 2017 income, to claim medical expenses deductions, you can attach medical care cost information to your tax return as details of medical care costs.
 Keep these documents in a safe place.